7 Challenges Successful People Overcome

 You’ll never reach your peak until you surround yourself with the right people.

 Successful people know this better than anyone, so they flip fear on its head.
-They are addicted to the euphoric feeling they get from conquering their fears.
+They are inspired by the euphoric feeling they get from conquering their fears.

 Don’t ever hold back in life just because you feel scared.
 I often hear people say, “What’s the worst thing that can happen to you?
 Will it kill you?”
 But death isn’t the worst thing that can happen to you.
 The worst thing that can happen to you is allowing yourself to die inside while you’re still alive.